What We Believe: The Beauty of the Catholic Faith Video Trailer

 To LISTEN to this post read by Dr. Italy, click on the play arrow on the left, directly below this paragraph.

 In nine short verses, Jesus lays out the character sketch of the spiritually successful person who is truly blessed, fortunate, positioned to experience perfect happiness and the fullness of joy.
 This is what “beatitude” means.

 Now the very first qualification takes us back a bit.
 “Blessed are the poor in spirit.”
 Is Jesus endorsing indigence?
 Is he a Marxist who champions the proletariat and vilifies the bourgeoisie?

 Not at all.
 Note that he is talking about the “poor in spirit” here.
 In other words, those who are aware of their own smallness and emptiness.
 The poor in spirit are not those who beat themselves up, but those who frankly recognize how puny they are before the mysteries of the Universe and the Creator of that Universe.
 They don’t let their own accomplishments and abilities blind them to their mortality and vulnerability.
-They don’t fool themselves.
+The poor in spirit don’t fool themselves.

 The poor of spirit are empty and so long to be filled.
 They hunger and thirst for the wholeness that is called holiness, for the food that truly satisfies.

-“Blessed are the single-hearted, for they shall see God.”
+“Blessed are the pure in heart, for they shall see God.”
+Pure in heart here means single-minded.
 The hearts of the blessed, the truly happy, are not divided between God and football and career and money.
 Those truly happy have only one God, and look to Him alone to be filled.
-If they play sports, they do it for his honor and glory, not theirs.
+When they play sports, they do it for his honor and glory, not their own.
 If they marry, they love Christ and are loved by Christ through their spouse.
-If they pursue a career or build a business, they do it according to His will to advance His kingdom.
+If they pursue a career or build a business, they do it to advance His kingdom.